 Your baby is becoming more independent, partly because she's learned how to control her hands.
 Now she can eat or play with what she wants.

-If your baby can't already do these things, she will within a few weeks:
+If your baby can't already do these things, she should within a few weeks:

 - Hold things with her thumb and forefinger: She no longer needs to clumsily rake items toward herself; she can pick up cereal Os or teethers with precision.